muhammad-guluzade/BlogWebsite/README.md

 # [Blog Website](https://blogwebsite-a253.onrender.com/)

-**This website is only to experiment with registering and logging in.**

 A simple **Flask** application that implements user authentication and grants special rights to certain users using PostgreSQL database.

 Types of Users